 There are several elements to consider when assessing rainfall water management around your home.
 It starts at the roof, routes through the gutters and downspouts, then meets up with still more water already on the ground.
 Here are the critical items:

-- Roof surface area
+- Roof total surface area

-- Roof pitch including any peaks and valleys
+- Roof pitch, including hips and valleys

-- Gutter size and slope
+- Gutter size, shape, and slope

 - Downspout size, shape, position, and number

 - Downspout extensions to direct water flow away from the foundation